Glen Cove, New York: Geography

+According to the United States Census Bureau, the city has 19.2 sqmi, of which 6.7 sqmi is land and 12.6 sqmi – or 65.51% – is water.

-The city is on the north shore of Long Island on Long Island Sound.
-The hills that stretch along the shore are terminal moraines left by glaciers of the last ice age.
+The city is on the North Shore of Long Island, bordering the Long Island Sound.
+The hills that stretch along the shore are part of the Harbor Hill Moraine – a terminal moraines left by glaciers of the last ice age.